yasaminrn/yasaminrn/README.md

 - 👋 Hi, I’m @yasaminrn
 - 👀 I’m interested in data science and machine learning.
-- 🌱 I’m currently working on my twitter emotion analysis projects for stock market prediction.
+- 🌱 I’m currently working on my project on emotional analysis of tweets for stock market prediction.
 - 💞️ I’m looking to collaborate on application of machine learning techniques to solve real world problems.
 - 📫 reach me out at this username at my gmail.
 <!---